-Jeff Osborn, BSc Mining, MMSAQP of SRK Consulting (US) Inc., a Qualified Person as defined by National Instrument 43-101, has overall responsibility for SRK portions of each Elk Creek Preliminary Economic Assessment and has read and approved the technical information contained in this MD&A.
+Jeff Osborn, BSc Mining, MMSAQP of SRK Consulting (US) Inc. ("SRK"), a Qualified Person as defined by NI 43-101 (as defined below), has overall responsibility for SRK portions of each Elk Creek Project Preliminary Economic Assessment and has read and approved the technical information contained in this MD&A.

-Eric Larochelle, B.Eng, Roche Engineering Inc., a Qualified Person as defined by National Instrument 43-101, is responsible for the Elk Creek hydrometallurgical and mineral processing programs and has read and approved the technical information contained in this MD&A.
+Eric Larochelle, B.Eng, Roche Engineering Inc., a Qualified Person as defined by NI 43-101, is responsible for the Elk Creek Project hydrometallurgical and mineral processing programs and has read and approved the technical information contained in this MD&A.